lucasols/palinter/src/test_cases/rules_expect/file_extenstion_is.md

     multiple.md: ''

 expected_errors:
-  - "File './single/single.ts' error: should have extension 'svg'"
+  - "File ./single/single.ts:\n • should have extension 'svg'"
-  - "File './multiple/multiple.tsx' error: should have extension 'svg' or 'png'"
+  - "File ./multiple/multiple.tsx:\n • should have extension 'svg' or 'png'"
-  - "File './multiple/multiple.md' error: should have extension 'svg' or 'png'"
+  - "File ./multiple/multiple.md:\n • should have extension 'svg' or 'png'"
 ```